davecb/Play-it-Again-Sam/Running_Record-Reply_Tests.md

-In our example using Calvin, we first measured from 50 to 400, then converted the raw log into one with one-second samples, `perf2seconds raw.csv >calvin50to400.csv` and then plotted response times against request per second using Libre Office.
+In our example using Calvin, we first measured from 50 to 400, then converted the raw log into one with one-second samples, `perf2seconds raw.csv >calvin50to400.csv` and then plotted response times against request per second using LibreOffice.

 That gave us the results we saw in Figure 1.
 We then took a look at 10 to 130 request per second to